 What are some of your favourite corners of the world, that have inspired you and your latest collection with Heidi Klum Intimates?

-What music motivates, inspires and moves you when you are in the creative headspace?
+What music motivates, inspires, and moves you when you are in the creative headspace?

-A lot of the times I’m not allowed to listen to music because I film a lot on television.
-During the filming, models walk the runway in silence and the music is added in the post production.
-When I am on my way to work I put the music on the loudest volume, my speakers are pumping out on the sides.
+I’m often not allowed to listen to music because I film a lot on television.
+During the filming, models walk the runway in silence, and the music is added in the post-production.
+When I am on my way to work, I put the music on the loudest volume; my speakers are pumping out on the sides.
 I also love organising dance parties at home.
-I dance around the house when no one is watching too, Hip Hop style is my favourite!
+I dance around the house when no one is watching, too, Hip Hop style is my favourite!

 You don’t want to buy something for your girl that she would absolutely not wear, so you have to be a little bit cautious, but at the same time, you also want something for yourself.
 I think it’s good to look through the drawers and see what size she’s wearing, if you don’t already know, and push the envelope a little bit.
 At the end of the day, she has to feel comfortable and confident enough to wear it.
-If someone is a full bottom panty and a sports bra kind of a girl, maybe your best bet is not necessarily the garter belt and the stockings, but instead a beautiful push-up lace bra.
+If someone is a full-bottom panty and a sports bra kind of a girl, maybe your best bet is not necessarily the garter belt and the stockings, but instead a beautiful push-up lace bra.
 It is about knowing your partner and experimenting a little bit.